TJ Friedl Player Props: Reds vs. Brewers

 TJ Friedl At The Plate

-- Friedl is hitting .306 with 13 doubles, three triples, six home runs and 24 walks.
+- Friedl is batting .302 with 13 doubles, three triples, six home runs and 25 walks.

-- In 20 games this year (30.8%), Friedl has picked up an RBI, and in six of those games (9.2%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- In 30.3% of his games this season, Friedl has tallied at least one RBI.
+In six of those games (9.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 24 of 65 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.